DrMohamedElsherif/NeuroMatch2024-fMRI-AnalysisProject/README.md

 # Neuromatch-fMRI-AnalysisProject
-My group project for the Neuromatch 2024 which is hosetd also at [Neuromatch-Gallery](https://airtable.com/app1MtChyjyKEDzAt/shreHezhNMIll1EkC/tblvFwAE4oqf3M10o)
+My project for the Neuromatch 2024 which is hosted also at [Neuromatch-Gallery](https://airtable.com/app1MtChyjyKEDzAt/shreHezhNMIll1EkC/tblvFwAE4oqf3M10o)
+DISCLAIMER: My contribution to this projext is 100% ...
+Group members only crafted the ppt. presentation for the project.